 The EDA National Education and Training Program is the only course designed for Australian economic development professionals.

-Limited places are available for EDA members wishing to achieve accreditation at this intensive 5-day course, which provides an accelerated pathway to achieving recognition as an Australian Certified Economic Developer (ACEcD).
+Limited places are available for EDA members wishing to achieve accreditation at theses intensive 5-day courses, which provide an accelerated pathway to achieving recognition as an Australian Certified Economic Developer (ACEcD).

 Core and elective modules deliver knowledge, skills and insight, using practical case studies, a global perspective and adaptable tools to help economic development professionals build a strong and resilient local economy.

-- 5 days of face to face training at Melbourne CBD location
+- 5 days of face to face training at a CBD location

 - 4 core and 2 elective EDA modules